Tag Archives: David Oyelowo

 Gringo (2018), Charlize Theron, Joel Edgerton, Amazon Studios

-There are three things I like about Gringo director Nash Edgerton’s action / comedy about a former law-abiding citizen (David Oyelowo) who’s turned to crime in order to survive.
-The first is Charlize Theron, her general awesomeness and her characters beautiful style.
-The second is the way Gringo is concluded; the ending is kind of surprising but also not, at the same time.
-I was surprised because I didn’t fully expect the turn the story took but I wasn’t surprised because it was clichéd.
+The first is Charlize Theron, her general awesomeness and her character’s beautiful style.
+The second is the way Gringo is concluded.
+The ending is surprising and simultaneously unsurprising.
+I didn’t fully expect the turn the story took, but I also wasn’t surprised because it was still clichéd.

 G